physkael/digiBase/README.md

 ```bash
 $ python -m digibase --help
 ```
 will provide help on the various commands and options it supports.
+There are two modes that this script supports: (1) spectrum capture and (2) list-mode acquisition

 ### Python Module